Webist/InterServices/app/Service/readme_legacy.md

 ### External Services Env

-Services live inside a domain and independed form their execution envrionments.
+Services live inside a domain and independent form their execution environments.
 A service share's schema, contract and not class.
 The compatibility of a service is based on policy (business rules), not on business logic (process).